 |Battle of Monmouth Map|

-Washington's battle plan was therefore vindicated, and he next showed his characteristic ability to use terrain to his advantage.
+Washington's battle plan was therefore vindicated, and the next showed his characteristic ability to use terrain to his advantage.
 The New Jersey countryside breaks up into hills as it approaches New York harbor, and its valleys between hills tend to contain creeks at the bottom.
-Therefore, the retreating British were forced into narrowing valleys which exposed them to flanking maneuvers, but reduced the room for Washington to be outflanked.
+Therefore, the retreating British were forced into narrowing valleys which exposed them to flanking maneuvers but reduced the room for Washington to be outflanked.
 Lee failed to take such effective advantage of the terrain and made only half-hearted attacks on the British.
-When Washington and the main body of troops caught up with him, Lee was promptly relieved of command and later court-marshalled.
+When Washington and the main body of troops caught up with him, Lee was promptly relieved of command and later court-marshaled.
 In his place, Washington sent Nathaniel Greene around the enemy's southern flank, setting up four artillery pieces on a high hill, protected from British attack by a flooded creek.
-He was thus able to "enfilade" the British line, aiming cannon balls at the near end where they would bounce up the British line if they fell short, or land in the far end of the British line when they overshot.
-The cannons now look fairly small and puny, but with a well-trained crew of a dozen artillerymen each one could get off five to ten shots a minute.
-With four pieces of artillery they could drop twenty to forty shots a minute onto the confused and compressed formation of enemy troops.
+He was thus able to "enfilade" the British line, aiming cannonballs at the near end where they would bounce up the British line if they fell short, or land in the far end of the British line when they overshot.
+The cannons now look fairly small and puny, but with a well-trained crew of a dozen artillerymen, each one could get off five to ten shots a minute.
+With four pieces of artillery, they could drop twenty to forty shots a minute onto the confused and compressed formation of enemy troops.
 The battle went on all day, the longest battle of the Revolution.

 |New Jersey in the American Revolution: Barbara J. Mitnick: ISBN-13: 978-0813540955||Amazon|

 |Posted by: jason | Feb 9, 2012 8:45 AM|